 Happiness is a general state of being in which appetites or affections enjoy their objects but only to the degree they do not become “inconvenient”.
 (FS pref..37) Happiness is that state we see clearly as in our best interest to attain, the opposite of misery, but we do not need to have a clear image of happiness in order to pursue it.

-Hypocrisy. “signifies little more than their pretending what they really do not mean, in order to delude one another.
+Hypocrisy “signifies little more than their pretending what they really do not mean, in order to delude one another.
 But in scripture, which treats chiefly of our behaviour towards God and our own consciences, it signifies, not only the endeavour to delude our fellow creatures, but likewise insincerity towards him, and towards ourselves.”

 Ignorance.
 Creation is absolutely and entirely out of our depth, and beyond the extent of our utmost reach.
 And yet it is as certain that God made the world, as it is certain that effects must have a cause.
 It is indeed in general no more than effects, that the most knowing are acquainted with: for as to causes, they are as entirely in the dark as the most ignorant.
 What are the laws by which matter acts upon matter, but certain effects; which some, having observed to be frequently repeated, have reduced to general rules?
 The real nature and essence of beings likewise is what we are altogether ignorant of.
 All these things are so entirely out of our reach, that we have not the least glimpse of them.
 And we know little more of ourselves, than we do of the world about us: how we were made, how our being is continued and preserved, what the faculties of our minds are, and upon what the power of exercising them depends.
 I am fearfully and wonderfully made: marvelous are thy works, and that my soul knoweth right well.
 Our own nature, and the objects we are surrounded with, serve to raise our curiosity; but we are quite out of a condition of satisfying it.
 Every secret which is disclosed, every discovery which is made, every new effect which is brought to view, serves to convince us of numberless more which remain concealed, and which we had before no suspicion of.
 And what if we were acquainted with the whole creation, in the same way and as thoroughly as we are with any single object in it?
 What would all this natural knowledge amount to?
 It must be a low curiosity indeed which such superficial knowledge could satisfy.
 On the contrary, would it not serve to convince us of our ignorance still, and to raise our desire of knowing the nature of things themselves; the author, the cause and the end of them?
 (FS 15.5)